Callao: Littoral Province

-Callao was never part of the Lima Department nor of any other departments.

 The province's first mayor was Col. Manuel Cipriano Dulanto.

 In 1921, the Bureau of Public Works granted a concession to M.I.T. engineer John Tinker Glidden for paving, administering, and inaugurating a public cart road between Callao and Lima, further coalescing a Lima metropolitan area.

 By 1949, Callao was known as one of the biggest centers of coca-based products and cocaine traffic in the world.